-A primary aspect of Dr. Grey’s legacy as a scientist is that he was able to nurture and mentor a generation of scientists, many of whom have gone on to become leaders in weather forecasting, university administration, government as well as in research.
-In fact, Dr. Grey supervised more than seventy Ph.D and M.S. students.
+A primary aspect of Dr. Gray’s legacy as a scientist is that he was able to nurture and mentor a generation of scientists, many of whom have gone on to become leaders in weather forecasting, university administration, government as well as in research.
+In fact, Dr. Gray supervised more than seventy Ph.D and M.S. students.

-Throughout a long spanning career from his first paper in 1962 to his last paper in 2017, Dr. Grey was a prominent researcher in the global studies on tropical storms and tropical meteorology at large.
+Throughout a long-spanning career from his first paper in 1962 to his last paper in 2017, Dr. Gray was a prominent researcher in the global studies on tropical storms and tropical meteorology at large.
 His most significant legacy is his contributions advancement of knowledge in tropical meteorology at large.

-After the 2005 Atlantic hurricane season, Grey announced that he would resign from the primary authorship of CSU’s tropical storm probability forecasts, and signaled that he would spend more time researching climate change.
+After the 2005 Atlantic hurricane season, Gray announced that he would resign from the primary authorship of CSU’s tropical storm probability forecasts, and signaled that he would spend more time researching climate change.

-Dr. Grey’s disciple Dr. Klotzbach is a great follow on Twitter @philklotzbach
+Dr. Gray’s disciple Dr. Klotzbach is a great follow on Twitter @philklotzbach